Five Little Peppers: Characters

 Phronsie (Sophronia): The baby and pet of the family.
 The series opens with Phronsie as a wide-eyed blonde three-year-old who sees the good in nearly everyone and is anxious to aid anyone in need.
 She calls her dolls, Baby and Seraphina, her children and treats them as such.
 She is especially devoted to Polly and Mr. King, whom she calls "poor sick man."

 Mr. J. Horatio King, Senior: The Pepper family’s benefactor.
 He is an older widower and in uncertain health at the beginning of the series.
 Bringing the Peppers into his household revitalizes him.
 Though quick of temper and firm of opinion, "Grandpapa" is a family man who seeks to ease every pain and concern in the lives of his children and the Peppers.

-Jasper (Jasper, Junior, called "Jappy"): Mr. King’s son.
+Jasper (Jasper, Junior, called "Jappy"): Mr. King’s grandson.
 Jasper is an eager boy who is just as willing to go sledding with Ben as to bake pies with Polly.
 Jasper and his dog Prince befriend the Peppers when he rescues Phronsie from an organ grinder and his monkey, and his affection for them ultimately leads him to request their company permanently in the household by marrying Polly.

 The Whitneys: Marian King Whitney, Mr. King’s adult daughter, and her boys Percy, Van, and Dick Whitney make up the rest of the King household.
 Mr. Whitney ultimately turns out to be Mrs. Pepper’s cousin, making the Peppers distant relatives of the family.
 Mrs. Whitney is a second mother to the Pepper children.
 The three boys, while infatuated with Polly, are frequently at odds with one another and Joel.